-And because it was stress-free – and DELICIOUS – I will do it again.
+And because thie Roasted Poblano Breakfast Casserole was stress-free – and DELICIOUS – I will do it again.
 And again.
 And I see many possibilities of other ingredients to try in this casserole too.
 Ohhhh I love recipes with possibilities, don’t you?

 So that’s it folks!
-Hope you enjoy this casserole and please let me know if you do.
+Hope you enjoy this Roasted Poblano Breakfast Casserole and please let me know if you do.
 It makes me happy.

 - 5 large poblano peppers

 - 1/2 cup roasted red bell pepper finely diced